<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1594118447410323&amp;ev=PageView&amp;noscript=1">

 From coffee shops in Grand Rapids to retailers in Bay City, many local businesses handle a high volume of small cash sales.
 If pennies are limited in your area, these steps can make checkout easier:

-• Post a simple sign at the register: “Nearest-nickel rounding on cash when pennies are unavailable.”
+• Post a simple sign at the register: “Nearest-nickel rounding on when pennies are unavailable.”

 • Train cashiers to round only when needed.
 Your POS can still show totals to the penny.

-• Document your approach in manager notes so teams handle cash consistently.
+• Document your approach in manager notes so teams handle coins consistently.

 • Keep change-making flexible.
-If other coins are tight, encourage exact cash when possible.
+If other coins are tight, encourage exact change when possible.

 FAQs About Pennies